chandrakant22/chandrakant22/README.md

 I spend most of my time researching how to make learning fun and make hard concepts easy to understand.
 I apply everything I discover to my courses.
-In my courses, you'll find lots of geeky terms but also lots of explanations and key points to make sure everything is easy to understand.
+In my courses, you'll find lots of geeky terms but also lots of explanations and key points to make sure everything is easy to understand..

 Our organization<br/>
 <a href="https://asterisc.in/">Asterisc Computer Institute</a> And